 - For those with lactose intolerance – take some lactase tablets or drops with you to use when eating or drinking away from home.

 I wish you all the best of good wishes for a symptom free festive season.
-Let me know if you have any questions!
+One of our dietitians can help you navigate the FODMAP festive season.

 Olive Oil Dressing

 You need: 2 tablespoons virgin olive oil; 2 tablespoons white vinegar (OR balsamic vinegar or lemon juice); 1 tablespoon brown sugar

 What to do: Combine ingredients and stir well to dissolve sugar.